 The firm are currently reviewing its selection process, but it expects the new process will involve an online assessment of some kind and an assessment day for the shortlisted applicants.
 Previously, around 80 applicants completed a Watson Glaser critical reasoning test online, before 40 shortlisted candidates were interviewed by Alix Balfe-Skinner and a partner or senior associate.

 Vac scheme and interviews

-Vac schemes were a new venture for Taylor Vinters in 2015 and involve either two weeks in Cambridge or one week in London and one week in Cambridge.
-“Vac schemers spend a week each in two departments, and in both they're given the opportunity to get involved in client meetings, complete some research and do some drafting,” Balfe-Skinner reveals.
-"There are also practice area talks, so participants get the chance to understand the business and a mediation project.”
+Vac schemes were a new venture for the firm in 2015 and there are around 16 places up for grabs in total.
+Those who participate spend one week in Cambridge and one in London.
+“Vac schemers spend a week each in two departments, and in both they're given the opportunity to get involved in client meetings, complete some research and do some drafting,” Balfe-Skinner tells us.
+"There are also practice area talks, so participants get the chance to understand the business and a small project to be involved in.”
 Vac schemers also have the chance to participate in a 30-minute Q&A with someone on the management board, usually the managing partner or CEO.
 There are a couple of social activities too.
 “One night we had pizza in the office, and then another night we went for drinks after work.”

-After the vac scheme, candidates progress onto the final stage of the application process – a second interview, again with Alix Balfe-Skinner and two partners or senior associates.
-Then, offers are made.
+After the vac scheme, candidates progress onto the final stage of the application process – a second interview; then, training contract offers are made.

 Working in Cambridge